 Applicants should have completed all the coursework required for the Ph.D. or Psy.D.
 Degree in an APA-, CPA-, or PCSAS-accredited doctoral program and should have received supervised clinical practicum training.
 We prefer applicants from clinical psychology programs, but will also consider applicants from counseling psychology, and from school psychology programs.
 Rutgers RBHS is committed to recruiting and maintaining a diverse professional staff and student body.

 Applicants must have successfully passed comprehensive or qualifying examinations, and successfully proposed their dissertation proposal before applying.

 Along with the APPI Internship application, please include your CV and three (3) letters of recommendation from individuals who are in a position to evaluate your clinical skill and to comment on your strengths and weaknesses.
 We also request an official graduate school transcript as part of the APPI Internship application.
 In addition, please provide one (1) written work sample in the form of a de-identified assessment report.

-Applicants are expected to express interest in one or more of our six specific major tracks when applying.
+Applicants are expected to express interest in one or more of our five specific major tracks when applying.
 Practicum and/or research experience should support your major track choice.
 Applicants should highlight related experience, interest, and goals with respect to the track to which they apply.
 We emphasize that the internship demands maturity, motivation, autonomy, and focus.